coderamen666/srd-v3.5-md/epic/epic-monsters-g-w.md

 held in its mouth, it can attempt a new grapple check (as though attempting to pin the opponent).
 If it succeeds, it swallows its prey and the opponent takes bite Damage.
-A swallowed creature takes the twice the Damage given for the mu spore's bite every round.
+A swallowed creature takes the twice the Damage given for the mu spore’s bite every round.
 A swallowed creature is considered grappled, while the creature that did the swallowing is not.
 A swallowed creature can try to cut its way free with any light piercing or slashing weapon, if it can deal 33 points of Damage in this fashion, or it can just try to escape the grapple.
-If the swallowed creature chooses the latter course, success puts it back in the mu spore's mouth, where it may be bitten or swallowed again.
+If the swallowed creature chooses the latter course, success puts it back in the mu spore’s mouth, where it may be bitten or swallowed again.

 **Sticky (Ex):** Sticky tendrils cover a mu spore, many more than the four main tendrils it uses for combat.
 Any creature that touches or